 We would never be able to travel the amount we do without finding ways to travel within a budget.
 Creating a budget can be tricky especially your first time road tripping because of so many variables.
-When you vacation, you typically think of accommodations, eating out, and doing excursions or adctivities, all of which add up substantially.
-On a road trip, you still have these same expenses, but you have the ability to to spend way less on them if you plan ahead and are prepared.
+When you vacation, you typically think of accommodations, eating out, and doing excursions or activities, all of which add up substantially.
+On a road trip, you still have these same expenses, but you can spend way less on them if you plan and are prepared.

 When you create your budget, your main categories of expenses will be gas, food, campgrounds, and fun.
-In order to not feel stressed out about money, I try to over-budget a little so I can enjoy my trip better and if I come home with money it goes right into planning my next trip.
-Here’s how I budget for our road trips and for full time traveling.
+To not feel stressed out about money, I try to over-budget a little so I can enjoy my trip better and if I come home with money it goes right into planning my next trip.
+Here’s how I budget for our road trips and for full-time traveling.

 Budgeting for a Road Trip Part 1: Food

 One of the easiest ways to cut costs when you are on a road trip is to stick to your normal eating habits.
 That doesn’t mean we never eat out, we just try to emphasize buying whole foods from grocery stores or farmers markets as much as possible.
 When we head out on a road trip, Trader Joe’s is always our first stop.
 Knowing how much to buy and be able to store is an art that has taken us a while to master.

 Produce- We love to eat a lot of produce, but that takes up very valuable space in our tiny fridge.
 We typically only buy enough veggies for the first few days and then try to buy produce along the way or use a cooler to keep extra produce cool if we will be “off-grid” for longer than that.
 When we went through Colorado, we’d often find huge bags of locally grown spinach and greens for sale at the gas stations.